-We offer investment advisory services to individuals and entities and manage client portfolios on a discretionary or non-discretionary basis.
-While we provide institutional investment advisory services, we also provide investment advisory services to separately managed accounts, and wrap fee programs sponsored by us and other firms.
+We offer investment advisory services to individuals and entities and manage client portfolios on a discretionary or nondiscretionary basis.
+While we provide institutional investment advisory services, we also provide investment advisory services to private clients, separately managed accounts, and wrap fee programs sponsored by other firms.
 We also provide model portfolio services through programs sponsored by other firms.
 Investment advisory services include the management of a wide range of fixed income, balanced, and equity portfolios.
 Client portfolios may be invested across asset types, including, exchange traded funds, mutual funds, and fixed-income and equity securities.
 For private clients, we conduct a review of your financial situation and investment goals, and from there we develop an investment portfolio for you.
 Separately managed account client portfolios are typically managed by your financial adviser who selects a particular investment strategy that we manage (such as a mid-cap portfolio) along with portfolios managed by other firms to achieve your investment objectives.
 Wrap fee program participants work with their financial adviser or financial firm to select a Madison managed portfolio.
 For both separately managed accounts and wrap fee programs, the financial adviser manages a client's asset allocation.

 We monitor the securities in our portfolios daily and seek to comply with established investment guidelines and restrictions.
 Where we manage client portfolios on a discretionary basis, we have authority to trade in your portfolio without contacting you.
 Where we manage client portfolios on a non-discretionary basis (including models), a client's financial adviser may make investment decisions and trade for a client based on our recommendations.
 Where we offer non-discretionary services, clients or their financial adviser make the ultimate decision regarding the purchase or sale of investments.
-We do not recommend propriety investment products.
-However, we may recommend investments in our affiliated no-load funds as part of the wrap fee program or if a client's account is too small to manage separately, and in those circumstances, we will not charge a management fee on those assets.
-We manage our wrap fee accounts in the same manner as our other accounts.
-However, wrap fee accounts may have lower account minimums than our other accounts and, therefore, we may not be able to manage them identically to our larger accounts.
-We do not typically have an account minimums, however, we reserve the right to accept or reject clients.
+We do not recommend propriety investment products; however, we may recommend investments in our affiliated no-load funds if a client's account is too small to manage separately, and in such circumstances, we will not charge a management fee on those assets.
+For private clients we do not have an account minimum, however, we reserve the right to accept or reject clients.
 Separately managed accounts and wrap fee program clients are subject to sponsor and/or financial adviser account minimums.
-Retirement plans may also be subject to minimum fees.
 You may find more information about Madison at https://madisoninvestments.com/.
 In addition, you will find a copy of Madison's Form ADV, Part 2 ("Firm Brochure"), which discusses our investment services.